Bob Lay: Biography

 In 1973, the family moved to Warrnambool, where Lay resurrected the Warrnambool Athletic Club, serving as both president and coach.

 In 1975, he moved to Melbourne, where Lay began working for Adidas as an executive, becoming National Promotions Manager, handling athlete sponsorship.

 During his time in Melbourne, Lay volunteered as President for Lyndale little athletics club, Dandenong Athletics Club, Springvale Athletics Club, and North Dandenong Junior Football Club.

 After ending his career at Adidas, he spent 9 years with the Victorian Olympic Council as the General Manager organising fundraising events for the team.

 Lay was also elected to the Board of Athletics Victoria where he served a total of 9 years including 6 as Vice President.

 In 1995, Lay was elected onto the committee of Athletics International and in 1996 became President at the request of John Landy.
 He was a member of the Victorian Olympian’s Club and the Executive director of the Victorian Olympic Committee (VOC) where he was awarded life membership.

 Lay was awarded the Australian Sports Medal in 2000 and the Centenary Medal in 2001.

 Lays the moved to the General Manager position at The Sport Australia Hall of Fame in 2005.
 He helped organise its annual dinner.
 Lay served as general manager of the Sport Australia Hall of Fame for 11 years, before retiring in December 2016.

 Whilst working for The Sport Australia Hall of Fame, Lay continued to work for Athletics International focusing on support for junior and emerging athletes.
 This was done through monetary grants and organising support.

-In 2006, Lay was the Attaché for the Island nation of St Helena, during the Melbourne Commonwealth Games, he carryed their flag during the closing ceremony.
+In 2006, Lay was the attaché for the island nation of Saint Helena, during the Melbourne Commonwealth Games.
+He carried their flag during the closing ceremony.

 Lay was also appointed a Member of the Order of Australia in the 2015 Australia Day Honours for his for service to sports administration and the community.

-Once he retired, Lay joined the Rotary Club of Berwick and the St John of God Hospital Foundation.

 Lay died in Officer on 5 August 2022, due to a case of pulmonary fibrosis.